cyberholics/cyberholics/README.md

 ### Hi 👋, I'm Victor—a Machine Learning Engineer and Technical Writer.

-I have a passion for building innovative projects.
+I have a passion for building innovative AI/ML projects.
 Feel free to see what I've been working on!
 [Here](https://github.com/cyberholics/Collection-of-my-personal-projects).
-If you enjoy reading, check out my blog where I share insights, tutorials, and experiences related to my work.
-[My Blogs](https://github.com/cyberholics/My-technical-writing-portfolio)**
+If you enjoy reading, check out my blog where I share insights, tutorials, and experiences related to my work: [My Blogs](https://github.com/cyberholics/My-technical-writing-portfolio).

 - 🌱 I’m currently learning **How to bring AI/ML solutions to end users**